heatcrypto/heatwallet/README.md

 NOTE: To install and run the optional included heatledger server (full node) you need Java JDK 1.8 or higher installed.
 Note that JDK is different from standard java distributions.

-To install JDK on Ubuntu use sudo apt-get install default-jdk package.
-For other platforms please look here http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+To install JDK on Ubuntu use sudo apt-get install default-jdk For other platforms please look here http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 Our wallet desktop software is available in two flavors;